Marjorie

 · Started reinventing themselves back to African culture.

-· They developed a new set of stereotypes: we got rhythm; we are all feeling.
+· They developed a new set of stereotypes: we got rhythm; we are

 · Creole languages are written with pride.